Dr Sophie Tauwehe Tamati

 Tēnā koutou katoa.

 Research | Current

-Tauwehe’s research focuses on TransAcquisition Pedagogy (TAP) for emergent bilinguals in minority and migrant groups around the world.
-The TAP teaching procedures for cross-linguistic transfer promote active engagement between the bilingual student’s languages to accelerate reading comprehension in both languages.
-Her research includes the use of TAP for the biliterate teaching of academic English to raise the reading achievement levels of Māori medium students and bilingual immigrant students in English medium schools.
+Tauwehe's research and professional practice focuses on TransAcquisition Pedagogy (TAP) to accelerate academic biliteracy in minority and migrant bi/multilingual students.
+The TAP teaching procedures for cross-linguistic transfer promote active engagement between the student’s languages to accelerate reading and writing in both languages.
+Her research includes the use of TAP for the biliterate teaching of academic English to improve reading accuracy and reading comprehension in Māori medium students and English medium bi/multilingual students.
 Tauwehe's research also includes the development and evaluation of translingual digital environments in Virtual Reality Apps as pedagogical tools for Second Language Acquisition.

 Teaching | Current

 Te Puna Wānanga: School of Māori and Indigenous Education